 Flores is just an hour and a half away from San Ignacio.
 They had been enjoying much of the same weather over the past few days, however apart from some flooding around the periphery road, everything seemed to be working ok.

 Flores is a ‘kinda’ Island (meaning it’s not really an island because there’s a road onto it).
 It’s just a small place, full of little picturesque coloured houses.
-The main activity there is taking a boat trips onto the lake, although I didn’t do that.
-The boat men were hustling for business and I really didn’t want to take a trip on my own.
+The main activity is taking boat trips onto the lake, although I didn’t do that.
+The boat men were hustling for business but I really didn’t want to take a trip on my own.
 Apart from the cost I didn’t want to deal with a lecherous Guatemalan man telling me how beautiful I am the whole way (they all do it; maybe they think it will lead to a bigger tip, who knows?).

 Instead I simply enjoyed walking around the colourful little streets.